ValidusPHP/translation/README.md

 ]);
 ```
 #### Accessing the translator
-if you have added the middleware to your application, you can access the translator from the request attrbiutes :
+if you have added the middleware to your application, you can access the translator from the request attributes :
 ```php
      public function handle(ServerRequestInterface $request): ResponseInterface
      {